GarnicaJR/panamaproject/README.md

 ## Panama Project

-- Simple project made by discord folks as initiative, test
+- Simple project made by discord folks as initiative